-In the meanwhile, the Department of Veterans Affairs is providing a Veterans Identification Card (VIC) for veterans to use at VA medical facilities.
+In the meanwhile, the Department of Veterans Affairs continue to provide a Veterans Identification Card (VIC) for veterans to use at VA medical facilities.
 The VIC will be issued only to veterans who are eligible for VA medical benefits and only for the purpose of identification and check-in for VA medical appointments.
 The new card protects personal privacy by not showing Social Security Numbers or dates of birth on the front of the cards.

 VA has Service Connected, POW and Purple Heart (PH) indicators on the new VIC.
 Veterans who have been awarded service-connected status after their VIC has been issued or SC status is not properly documented on their card, will need to present their letter showing their SC rating to the eligibility clerk at the local VA Medical Center where they obtain treatment.
 After verification, the eligibility clerk will submit a request to National Card Management Directory (NCMD) System for a new card to be issued to the veteran.